Purdue-Space-Program/copperhead_flight_sw/README.md

 - CMake
 - Make or Ninja
   - Ninja is significantly faster than Make
+- clang-format and clang-tidy for formatting and linting, respectively

 ## Building
 Make sure submodules are pulled in: